lumeland/lume.land/plugins/on_demand.md

 export default site;
 ```

-Now, the on demand pages will have the `params` key with the search params
+Now, the on-demand pages will have the `params` key with the search params
 values.
 For example, in a Nunjucks page:

 ```html